JGrana01/huetil/README.md

 ### **info (light or group) (ID or name) {bridge}**

 _Info light_ will display the present state (off or on) and information relating to color, brightness, hue, saturation and color mode of a light or a group.
 It will also show the lights product id, model number, maximum lumens and sw version.
+The color "component" will show the xy values as well as the calculated RGB and ANSI Hex values.

 _Info group will display the present state (off or on) and information relating to color, brightness, hue, saturation and color mode of a light or a group.
 It will also show the lights that are associated with the group.